JieJhih/nextepc-www/posts/sections/nextepc.md

 order: 1
 ---

-**NextEPC** is Open Source based 3GPP EPC
+**NextEPC** is a C-language Open Source implementation of the 3GPP Evolved Packet Core, i.e. the core network of an LTE network.
-MME, HSS, SGW, PGW, and PCRF